Robert Francis Van Wisse: Cold case investigation

 In 1992, an investigator was hired to reopen the cold case.
 She found that the 1983 testing of Van Wisse's DNA was misleading due to outdated technology, and after reevaluation he was determined to be the prime suspect.

 On October 3, 1996, a state arrest warrant was issued for Van Wisse in Travis County, Texas, after he was charged in Stout's murder.
 On March 6, 1997, Van Wisse was also charged with unlawful flight to avoid prosecution and a Federal arrest warrant was issued for Van Wisse by the United States District Court in Austin.
 On December 13, 2016, Van Wisse became the 511th person added to the FBI Ten Most Wanted Fugitives list, with a $100,000 reward.
 On January 26, 2017, he surrendered to U.S. officials in Laredo, Texas at the Mexican border.

-On March 28, 2017, Van Wisse pled guilty to murder and was sentenced to 30 years in prison.
+On March 28, 2017, Van Wisse pleaded guilty to murder and was sentenced to 30 years in prison.
 His attorneys, Perry Minton and Rick Flores, said that plea deal negotiations were started before Van Wisse turned himself in.